 No camera in recent memory has received or, dare we say it, deserved this amount of hype.
-The Canon EOS R5 is a powerhouse performer in every possible respect; its 8K video outclasses many of the best cinema cameras, its shooting speed puts it on par with the best cameras for sport, its 45MP sensor outmuscles all but a few of the best mirrorless cameras, and its 8-stop in-body image stabilization is the new IBIS champion.
+The Canon EOS R5 is a powerhouse performer in every possible respect; its 8K video outclasses many of the best cinema cameras, its shooting speed puts it on par with the best cameras for sport, and its 45MP sensor outmuscles all but a few of the best mirrorless cameras, and its 8-stop in-body image stabilization is the new IBIS champion.

 Sensor: 45MP full-frame CMOS 36 x 24mm

 AF points: 5,940 Dual Pixel CMOS AF II

 Stabilization: 5-axis, up to 8 stops